AI Chatbots for Customer Service: A 2024 Deep Dive

 - Proactive Support: The ability to proactively engage with customers based on their behavior or specific triggers.
 For example, offering assistance when a customer spends a long time on a particular page or abandons their shopping cart.

-- Human Handoff: A smooth and seamless handoff process to human agents when the chatbot is unable to resolve an issue.
+- Human Handoff: A smooth and handoff process to human agents when the chatbot is unable to resolve an issue.
 This ensures that customers always receive the support they need, even if the chatbot can’t provide it.

 - Security and Compliance: Ensuring that customer data is protected and that the chatbot complies with relevant data privacy regulations, such as GDPR and CCPA.